kulics/koral/book-en/document.md

-# Lite programming language
+# Lite Programming Language
-Lite is an open source cross-platform programming language focused on engineering.
+Lite is an open source programming language focused on efficiency.
+It can help you easily build cross-platform software.

-The language is designed to be simple, readable, and understandable.

-By removing keywords, reducing grammatical features, and unifying expression specifications, the language can effectively reduce the burden of reading and writing, allowing users to focus on solving problems.
+With well-designed grammar rules, this language can effectively reduce the burden of reading and writing, allowing you to focus on solving problems.

-## Features
+## Key Features
-- Well designed grammar, easy to write and read.
-- The rules are clear and uniform, in line with intuition.
-- Currently supports output to C#/Go/JavaScript/Kotlin, and with their resources, we can already use this language in a very wide range of scenarios.
+- Easy to distinguish, modern grammar.
+- Automatic memory management.
+- Generic.
+- Multi-paradigm programming.
+- Cross-platform.
+- Multiple backends, support C # / Go / JavaScript / Kotlin.
-- Output to LLVM will be supported in the future to support a more comprehensive scenario.
+- LLVM will be supported soon.

 # Index
 1. [Install](#Install)